 A waman (falcon) in Quinoa, Arequipa.

 The puna, or highlands.
 Most people in the puna grow tubers or quinoa and raise animals.
-In this little hamlet of Pantay in the Cusco region, the famous puya tree grows.
+In this little hamlet of Panta in the Cusco region, the famous puya tree grows.

 A haywakuy, or offering, is made to an apu or to Pachamama.
-Such offerings are made before beginning a project (planting, building a house) or going on a long journey.
+Such offerings are made before beginning a project (planting, building a house), going on a long journey, or getting married.
 This haywakuy was made in the archaeological site Wariwillka in Huari, Huancayo.

 This haywakuy is preserved in a museum in Yanque, Colca Canyon.
 We see various qerokuna (cups), kuka, and a llama fetus.
 An animal sacrifice is called arpa.